2026 Report

 Leading Ecosystems

-Europe's Progressive Policies:
+Europe's Progressive Policies1

 • France's BPI Quota System: Requiring 30% female founder investment for VC funds seeking public co-investment, resulting in 35% increase in female founder funding